RebelTechnology/OwlProgram/README.md

 * faust2owl (to compile FAUST patches) [4]
 * Enzien Audio account (to compile PD patches) [5]

+* On Windows, you'll need a MAKE utility [6].
+You'll also need to open common.mk and point TOOLROOT to your gcc installation directory, using a path string without spaces (such as using 8.3 filenames).

 ## Make targets
 * make patch: build patch binary
 * make sysex: package binary as sysex